A practice and a point of view.

 The signal I am looking for is purpose over sector.
 Founders who think out loud, ship fast, and want their communications to match.

-How I work.
+How we work.

 It runs on a proprietary AI stack we have built for this work.
 Landscape mapping, journalist intelligence, in-voice content production, competitive analysis, signal monitoring.
 The stack handles the volume.
 Senior judgment runs the strategy.
+The engineer builds the system that holds it all together.

 Sprint 4 weeks A single inflection point.
 Fundraise, launch, category move.